 Due to the particular idiosyncrasy of the place, one of the main rules of the Vatican is to wear "decorous" clothing.
 That means no hats, no suspenders, no low-cut necklines, no pants or short skirts.
 If it is summer, you can wear a long-sleeved shirt or scarf to enter St. Peter's Basilica or the Vatican Museums.

 Can I take pictures inside the Vatican?

-Is it worth climbing St. Peter's Dome?
+Is it worth climbing the Dome of St. Peter's?

 Can I visit the Vatican Museums at night?

-Some Fridays of the year the Vatican Museums are open during the afternoon-evening (although there are usually no tours at this time).
+On some Fridays of the year the Vatican Museums are open during the afternoon-evening (although there are usually no tours at this time).
 Find out when they are and take the opportunity to visit them if you are in Rome, as they are usually much less crowded.

 Of course, there is also the option of buying tickets to the Vatican without any kind of guided tour.
 It is true that this will allow you to know the whole area at your own pace without having to be attentive to the explanations of a guide, but on the other hand, you will miss the charm of knowing in detail the explanation of all the art, the way of life and the curiosities that hides the Vatican.
-The price of tickets to the Vatican without a guided tour, however, will be lower and you can benefit from discounts on tickets to the Vatican if you meet certain age or profession requirements.
+The price of tickets to the Vatican without guided tour, however, will be lower and you can benefit from discounts on Vatican tickets if you meet certain age or profession requirements.